 Areas of expertise include the causes of peace; the dynamics of peace processes, peacebuilding and transitional justice; and the causes and consequences of electoral violence.
-I currently direct three research projects, The Institutional Roots of Electoral Violence (RJ), Urban-rural dynamics of community-based conflict management (Formas), and Alliances of Anarchy: Actor Constellations and Patterns of Electoral Violence (VR).
+I currently direct two research projects: Urban-rural dynamics of community-based conflict management (Formas), and Alliances of Anarchy: Actor Constellations and Patterns of Electoral Violence (VR).
 I am also involved in two collaborative projects: "Vulnerable Cities: Conflict Prevention in Urban Planning, Urban Regeneration & Urban Governance" and "The Urban Dilemma: Urbanization and Ethnocommunal Conflict."

 Recent Blog Posts, Op Eds and Popular Science Articles

 Brosché, Johan & Kristine Höglund, 2021.
 Zambians go to elections amid turmoil.
 What’s at stake.
 The Conversation, August 9